 Performance and Portfolio Update

-- The Fund’s ESG profile detracted from relative performance versus the MSCI EAFE Index during the quarter.
-The Fund’s large overweight to ESG Leaders detracted from relative performance, as did its underweight to the average- and lowest-rated groups.
-Longer term since the Fund’s inception, an overweight to the highest-rated ESG companies has contributed the most to relative performance.△△
+- The Fund’s ESG profile added to relative performance versus the MSCI EAFE Index during the quarter.
+A chart showing performance attribution by ESG ratings over the trailing three months and since the Fund’s inception is available below.
+The highest-rated ESG companies and the average-rated groups added the most during the quarter.
+Longer-term since the Fund’s inception, an overweight to the highest-rated ESG companies has contributed the most to relative performance.△△

 |1-Month||Quarter||YTD||1 Year||3 Year||5 Year||10 Year||Since Inception1|